skrusche63/spark-elastic/README.md

 Clustering Elasticsearch data with K-Means is a first and simple example of how to immediately benefit from the integration with Spark.
 Other business cases may cover recommendations:

-Suppose Elasticsearch is used to index e-commerce transactions on a per user basis, then it is also straightforward to build a recommendation system from these data:
+Suppose Elasticsearch is used to index e-commerce transactions on a per user basis, then it is also straightforward to build a recommendation system in just two steps:

 * **First**, implicit user-item ratings have to be derived from the e-commerce transactions, and
 * **Second**, from this item similarities are calculated to provide a recommendation model.

-For more information, please continue reading [here](https://github.com/skrusche63/spark-elastic/wiki/Item-Similarity-with-Spark)
+For more information, please read [here](https://github.com/skrusche63/spark-elastic/wiki/Item-Similarity-with-Spark).

 ### <a name="2"></a> Write to Elasticsearch using Kafka and Spark Streaming